 Hamilton contracted Electro/Data of Garland, TX to develop the watch display module for $330,000.
 The prototype watch used individual LEDs arranged in a dot matrix array and sourced from Hewlett Packard and consisted of 44 integrated circuits (ICs) and interconnected with over 2200 gold bonding wires embedded in epoxy to stabilize the components against normal forces encountered by a watch wearer.
 The board operated at 4.5 V and was powered by 3 hand made zinc carbon batteries which kept leaking and leaving chemical skin burns on the wearer.

 We are familiar with Monsanto as that giant agrobiotech firm which manufactures genetically modified corn seed and pesticides.
-Monsanto has origins as a chemical company but somehow saw the possibilities of LED based displays in the early 1960s and began manufacturing quantities of the critical component for LED fabrication, gallium arsenide phosphide.
+Monsanto has origins as a chemical company and somehow saw the possibilities of LED based displays in the early 1960s and began manufacturing quantities of the critical component for LED fabrication, gallium arsenide phosphide.
 When they couldn’t interest HP in manufacturing LEDs, Monsanto began making their own LED displays for the burgeoning calculator market in 1968.
 One of its engineers defected to form his own company known as Litronix and that later became the actual provider of the 7 segment LED display to the Pulsar P-I and P-II.

 The markup for the retailer was 100% and each Electro/Data module cost $700 leaving Hamilton only $450 to pay for the gold case, gold strap and synthetic red sapphire display crystal from Switzerland.
 The first 4001 watches, despite their lofty price was a terrible money loser for the company.
 After a few months, some owners reported the display module failing and Hamilton was able to quietly recall all the watches and have the latest display module (Caliber 201) now entirely made in house in Lancaster, PA retrofitted onto the first 400.
 The new module had finally achieved reliability with the introduction by RCA of one IC able to control all the timekeeping functions and was formally introduced in the P-II model.
 The watch became very profitable as module costs dropped to $74 each (and to as low as $10 later on) and the switch to gold ruby glass made by Corning.

 By 1974, American semiconductor companies saw the runaway success of Pulsar and decided that they could manufacture their own LED watch modules cheaper and better.
-How much harder would it be to then include watch cases and straps and go full boar and become digital watch manufacturers?
+How much harder would it be to then include watch cases and straps and go full bore and become digital watch manufacturers?
 Industry experts tried to warn them that the watch business is actually a jewelry business – and with all the volatility that goes with that.
 About 30 American companies began producing modules and as many as 50 American companies entered the digital watch making business.
 Prices for the modules began to drop as manufacturing began to exceed demand and in 1976 Texas Instrument cut its unit price to $20, and then to only $10 in 1977.
 There were 77 brands of LED watches for sale in the US and they all began discounting their prices.
 42 million watches were sold worldwide but Pulsar only sold 10,000 units because they refused to drop their prices below $250.
 The company closed and the brand sold to Seiko.
 The Hamilton brand had been bought a few years earlier by the Swiss.
 Over at Litronix, the business was so devasted by its entry into the watch making world that it was purchased by Siemens in 1979 at a bargain price.

 In only the next few years, LEDs watches would completely disappear as even cheaper and battery friendly LCD watches with constant time displays appeared.